hmcts/guest-user-management/README.md

 #### Prerequisites

 - [Docker](https://docs.docker.com/get-docker/)
 - Read permissions on AAD

 NOTE: If you're using another tool, like Podman for example, feel free to add a section on how to get the image running as that may help someone else that's using different tools.

-Once you have Docker installed and you're in the root of this repo, you can run the following:
+Once you have Docker installed, and you're in the root of this repo, you can run the following:

 #### Build and run the image